ArchiveBox/abx-spec-behaviors/README.md

 - https://www.starlinglab.org

 > *Want to collaborate?
 Join us on the [ArchiveBox Zulip](https://zulip.archivebox.io/#narrow/stream/163-ideas/topic/new.20Behavior.20specification.20for.20community.20ecosystem.20plugins) or [WebRecorder Discord](https://discord.com/channels/895426029194207262/1303099855262187715/1303955724442931202), or [open an issue](https://github.com/ArchiveBox/behaviors-spec).*

-#### Use Cases

-No one wants to maintain all the user scripts needed effectively crawl millions of different websites alone.
-Here are some examples of things that could be implemented as behaviors and shared between these communities:

-- `scroll down to load infiniscroll content`
-- `expand/unroll reddit/twitter comment threads automatically`
-- `auto-solve CAPTCHAs`
-- `log into a site using some saved credentils`
-- `dismiss modals / cookie consent popups / privacy policies`
-- `block ads requests / remove ads elements from page`
-- `extract youtube videos/audio/subtitles to mp4/mp3/sub files`
-- `export discovered outlink URLs to a Google Sheet`
-- and more...

 ## Quickstart